parry-do/React-Flask/README.md

 [Flask](https://flask.palletsprojects.com/) is a bare-bones Python micro web framework based on Werkzeug, Jinja2, and good intentions.

-Using the three in conjunction is one of the fastest ways to build a web app with a powerful backend.
+These three are one of the fastest ways to build a web app with a powerful backend.

 ### Getting Started
 - Hit run